 (see reference images at the bottom)

-Make definations AS SHORT AS POSSIBLE!
+Make definitions AS SHORT AS POSSIBLE!

 A. Bring your completed poster to your teacher.